socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 ### Step 1: Gather Requirements, Make Scoping Decisions
 <!-- TODO (all steps) summarize purpose, input and output of step from [activity description](activities/SDPR-StepwiseServiceDesign.md)? -->

-Two obvious [use cases](../artifact-templates/DPR-UseCase.md) in our sample scenario are specified in [a brief format](https://contextmapper.org/docs/user-requirements/) here (that unveils the required data and their relations just a bit): <!-- TODO (v2): mention that format in the UseCase text -->
+Two obvious [use cases](../artifact-templates/DPR-UseCase.md) in our sample scenario are specified in a [brief](https://contextmapper.org/docs/user-requirements/) format that unveils the required data and their relations just a bit:

 ~~~
 UseCase UC1_Register {